Jornada del Muerto

 Jornada del Muerto is the upper third of the image, oriented with the top to the northwest.

 The Tularosa Basin is the lower half of the image, and the dark streak of lava north of White Sands is the Carrizozo Malpais.
 The Trinity atomic site is northwest of the Malpais.
 The forested Sacramento Mountains are to the right-east.

 Rocky areas and lava flows punctuate the flat desert landscape.

 A railway has followed the course of the Jornada del Muerto trail since the 1880s.

-Jornada del Muerto was the name given by the Spanish conquistadors to this desert basin, and the almost waterless 90 mi trail across the Jornada beginning north of Las Cruces and ending south of Socorro, New Mexico.
+Jornada del Muerto was the name given by the Spanish conquistadors to a desert basin in New Mexico and the almost waterless 90 mi trail across it, beginning north of Las Cruces and ending south of Socorro.
 The name translates from Spanish as "Dead Man's Journey" or "Route of the Dead Man".
 The trail was part of the Camino Real de Tierra Adentro which led northward from central colonial New Spain, present-day Mexico, to the farthest reaches of the viceroyalty in northern Nuevo México Province (the area around the upper valley of the Rio Grande).

 Spaceport America is located in the middle portion of the Jornada del Muerto at an elevation of 4700 ft.
 The Trinity nuclear test site, the location of the first test of an atomic bomb in 1945 is in the northern portion of the Jornada.